/

 Like any software platform, having more longevity than competitors cuts both ways.
 It usually means richer features and functionality.

-However, more time in the market can also mean more baggage in the form of ongoing transitions from legacy interfaces and dated ways of accomplishing specific administrative tasks.
+However, more time in the market can also mean more baggage, such as ongoing transitions from legacy interfaces and dated ways of accomplishing specific administrative tasks.

-Because of the two companies’ origins, many organizations continue using HubSpot for marketing automation and Salesforce for sales, customer service & support, and custom business applications.
+Because of the two companies’ origins, many organizations use both Salesforce and HubSpot — HubSpot for marketing automation and Salesforce for sales, customer support, and custom business applications.

-Some companies using both platforms are considering moving entirely to one or another.
-Companies that use neither platform may be considering one or the other.
+Some companies using both platforms are considering moving entirely to one or the other, and companies that use neither platform may be considering one or the other.

 HubSpot began as a marketing automation platform.
 When HubSpot introduced Sales Hub, the functionality was added natively to the existing platform.